-Certain of the Funds may have elected to be treated as business development companies under The Investment Company Act of 1940 and filed a notice with the Securities and Exchange Commission to that effect.
+The Funds have elected to be treated as business development companies under the Investment Company Act of 1940 and filed a notice with the Securities and Exchange Commission to that effect.
 The contracts to purchase Securities deposited initially in the Trust are expected to settle in three business days, in the ordinary manner for such Securities.
 Settlement of the contracts for Securities is thus expected to take place prior to the settlement of purchase of Units on the Initial Date of Deposit.